What you need to know today about the virus outbreak

-There’s a rare glimmer of hope for the rest of the world as it battles the coronavirus pandemic: Chinese authorities said Thursday that Wuhan, the former epicenter that initially suffered thousands of cases a day, and its surrounding provincehad no new cases to report.

-It also underscores just how much the outbreak has pivoted toward Europe, the United States and the Middle East.
+The death toll from the global coronavirus pandemic has surpassed 11,000 people worldwide and sickened more than 286,000.
+Traditional tourist magnets like London are eerily quiet.
+Elections in the U.S. are being pushed back.
+Organizers of the Tokyo Olympics are facing resistance from athletes who want the games postponed.
+The African nation of Angola has announced its first coronavirus case, bringing to at least 40 the number of countries on that continent to report an infection.

-Here are some of AP’s top stories Thursday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreakfor updates through the day:
+Here are some of AP’s top stories Saturday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day:

 WHAT’S HAPPENING TODAY: